Skip to content

 Enjoy an autumn walk at Hatchlands Park | © National Trust Images/Megan Taylor

-Spanning 422 acres and open 363 days a year, the parkland at Hatchlands is a wonderful spot to enjoy the great outdoors.
-Discover wonderful walks, a natural play area for the kids, and say hello to the resident donkeys, or just stop by and enjoy a breath of fresh air.
+Spanning 422 acres, the parkland at Hatchlands Park is a wonderful spot to enjoy the great outdoors.
+Discover wonderful walks, stop by the natural play area, and say hello to the resident donkeys.
+Or just take time out from a busy schedule to enjoy a breath of fresh air in lovely surroundings.

-Get your boots on, gather up the family and the dog, and head to Hatchlands for wonderful walking.
-You can pick up a map from reception and head off on one of the waymarked walks.
+Get your boots on, gather up the family and the dog, and head to Hatchlands Park for a walk in lovely surroundings.
+Pick up a map from visitor reception and head off on one of the waymarked walks.
 Take in the whole park on a ramble round the Long Walk, enjoy a circular route passing the children’s play area on the Wix Wood Walk or stick to a short stroll on hard paths with Fanny Boscawen's Walk.

 Visitors walking in bluebell woodland at Hatchlands Park, Surrey